-Chinese New Year, which is coming up on February 16, is the perfect excuse to indulge in my favorite cuisine.
+Chinese New Year is the perfect excuse to indulge in my favorite cuisine.
 Different foods symbolize good fortune in the new year—health, wealth, happiness, fertility, and more.
 This Szechuan Shrimp will bring lots of laughs in the new year.

 Shrimp Symbolizes Laughter

 When I learned that shrimp symbolizes laughter (because the word for shrimp, “har,” sounds like laughter), I knew I had to include this spicy, garlicky Szechuan Shrimp in my family’s celebratory meal.
 I don’t know about you, but the year of the Rooster hasn’t had nearly enough hilarity, so bring on the shrimp, bring on the laughs for the year of the Dog!
-This shrimp is loaded with garlic, ginger, and tangy fermented beans, and it has a spicy kick, too.
+To make this a celebration-worthy meal, round it out with noodles, which symbolize longevity.

 Just a Few Ingredients Makes Perfect Szechuan Shrimp